MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_DynamicSearchAds.md

 ## What you need to know about ad content

 - When you create your ad, you do not need to write your ad title.
 Microsoft Advertising will dynamically generate this for you based on the appropriate keyword and your website content.
 Optionally, you can supply an ad title using [page feeds](hlp_BA_CONC_DynamicSearchAds_PageFeeds.md).
-- Because Dynamic Search ads generate ad content based on your website, we recommend that you use IndexNow to expedite your website’s indexing and help maintain accuracy and relevancy for your ads.
+- Because Dynamic Search ads generate ad content based on your website, we recommend that you use IndexNow to expedite your websiteâ€™s indexing and help maintain accuracy and relevancy for your ads.
 To learn more, see [Using IndexNow to enhance ad performance](hlp_BA_CONC_IndexNow.md).
 - You have the option to include one or two paths to appear after your website's domain.
 The path is distinct from the final URL.
 The final URL is the actual webpage URL that customers are taken to after they select your ad.
 The path can be a shorter or "friendlier" version of your URL showing one or two subdirectories.
 For example, if you sell men's clothes, and you're advertising shirts that are on sale for spring, your final URL might be http://www.contoso.com/content/en/clothesaccessories/spr2017/shirts, but your path could simply be contoso.com/SpringSale/Shirts.

 ## Tips for effective Dynamic Search ads